Panam Percy Paul

-Bakulipanam Percy Paul Mokungah, widely known by his stage name Panam Percy Paul, is a Nigerian gospel singer, songwriter and multi-instrumentalist whose musical career spans 40 years.
+Bakulipanam Percy Paul Mokungah, widely known by his stage name Panam Percy Paul, is a Nigerian gospel singer, songwriter, actor and multi-instrumentalist whose musical career spans 40 years.
 He was born to major Paul Harley, an officer in the Nigerian Army, and composer Paulina Paul Mokungah in 1958.
 Paul's kind of music is praise and worship styled in the feel of country music and African high life.

 Musical career

 Panam Percy Paul started his musical career at age twenty while he was still in school as an undergraduate at Kaduna Polytechnic.
 He worked at Radio ELWA Christian Communications as a production supervisor and engineer.

 Personal life

 Panam Percy Paul is from Adamawa State Nigeria.
 Paul married his wife, Tina, in 1981.
 Together, they have four children.